 It’s important to understand the labor laws in every state you work in to avoid costly mistakes.
 If your company doesn’t pay overtime correctly or violates other labor laws, it could result in an investigation, fines and legal penalties.
 You can locate your state’s Department of Labor here.

-Davis-Bacon and Related Acts do not require overtime, but that doesn’t mean that workers on prevailing wage projects are left out.
-Overtime on federal prevailing wage contracts is covered under other federal laws, FLSA and CWHSSA.
-So workers must be paid time and one-half the basic rate of pay for hours worked in excess of 40 hours in a workweek.
+The Davis-Bacon and Related Acts don’t mandate overtime, but that doesn’t exclude workers on prevailing wage projects.
+Other federal laws, namely FLSA and CWHSSA, cover overtime on federal prevailing wage contracts, requiring workers to receive time and one-half the basic rate of pay for hours worked beyond 40 hours in a workweek.

-- Overtime is calculated as time and one-half the basic rate of pay for hours worked in excess of 40 hours in a workweek.
+- Calculate overtime as time and one-half the basic rate of pay for hours worked in excess of 40 hours in a workweek.

 - The basic rate of pay is the straight-time hourly rate as listed on the wage determination for each work classification.
 This amount cannot be less than the basic hourly rate required by the wage determination.

-- Fringe benefits are not included in the overtime calculation, so you calculate overtime only on the straight-time rates.
+- Exclude fringe benefits from the overtime calculation; thus, calculate overtime solely on the straight-time rates.

-- If a worker performs work under more than one work classification with different rates of pay, overtime can be calculated based on the weekly average.
-This is the total straight-time pay for work at each applicable rate, divided by the total number of hours worked at all jobs during the workweek.
+- If a worker engages in tasks under multiple work classifications with varying pay rates, determine overtime based on the weekly average.
+This involves dividing the total straight-time pay for work at each applicable rate by the total number of hours worked across all jobs during the workweek.
 Alternatively, if an employee will work under two or more classifications with different straight-time hourly rates, the worker and employer can agree that overtime is based on the hourly rate of the work they are doing when overtime hours are clocked.
 This must be agreed to before the work is performed.

 - If a prime contract is $100,000 or less, CWHSS does not apply.
 In these situations, overtime requirements come from other laws, including FLSA.
 It is always your responsibility to know which laws cover your government contract.